ysyk2021/the-art-of-gratitude-journaling-using-gratitude-journaling-for-a-more-positive-and-fulfilling-life/src/chapter-6-1.md

-Part V: Overcoming Challenges in Gratitude Journaling: Dealing with Resistance to Gratitude Journaling
+Dealing with Resistance to Gratitude Journaling
 ======================================================================================================

 Gratitude journaling can be a transformative practice for cultivating a more positive and fulfilling life.
 However, sometimes we may face resistance to the practice.
 In this section, we'll explore strategies for overcoming resistance and embracing gratitude journaling.